Git Branching Strategies in 2026: GitHub Flow, GitFlow, GitLab Flow, Trunk-Based & Release Flow

 Workflow:

-1. Develop features in feature branches
+1. Develop features in feature branches off develop

-2. Merge features to develop
+2. Merge features back into develop

-3. Create release branch from develop
+3. Create a release branch from develop when cutting a version

-5. Merge release to main and develop
+5. Merge the release branch into both main and develop

-6. Use hotfix for urgent production fixes
+6. Use hotfix branches off main for urgent production fixes

 3. GitLab Flow